 The produced serotonin is converted into melatonin (sleep-regulating hormone).

-Supplementing with 5-HTP are promoting sleep by increasing melatonin production in your body.
+Supplementing with 5-HTP will promote sleep by increasing the production of melatonin in your body.

 100–300 mg, 30–45 minutes before bed

-The user will experience intense imagery as they go to sleep.
-For example, after smoking the herb, you may notice crazy colors and shapes blending as you fall asleep.
+Commonly, Calea Z will make you feel intense imagery as you go to sleep.
+For example, after smoking it, you may notice crazy colors and shapes blending as you fall asleep.

-In this study, you can find out more about the physiological mechanism behind the African dream root’s ability to induce unusual dream states.
+In this study, you can find out more about the African dream root’s ability to induce unusual dream states.

 Dosage and usage:

 The recommended dose is 1 full teaspoon of powdered root to 2 cups of water.

 You should stir it until a thick layer of foam is created on top.
 Then you should drink the foam – in the morning and in the evening.

 You can also grind it into a powder and place it in capsules for direct consumption.